locllos/felere/README.md

 ### Methods comparison

-In order to compare the methods, you just need to define the `optimizer_parameters` in a JSON-like format and pass it to `Pipeline`.
+To compare the methods, you just need to define the `optimizer_parameters` in a JSON-like format and pass it to `Pipeline`.
 Dictionary `optimizer_parameters` should have this structure:

 ```python